olsers/Beans/README.md

 # Beans
-> what should I call my keyboard project floss?
+> what should I call my new keyboard project floss?
 Beans.

 This is my working space for the Ergogen > kiCAD workflow.